Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ## Microsoft Azure App Configuration AspNetCore

+### 2.0.0-preview-009470001-12 - August 06, 2019
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to "2.0.0-preview-009470001-1371" to take in a bug fix.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more info of the fix.

 ### 2.0.0-preview-009200001-7 - July, 10 2019
 * Added middleware to support dynamic configuration in ASP.NET Core applications